canonical/opensearch-dashboards-snap/README.md

 ```

 ## License
-The OpenSearch Dashboards Snap is free software, distributed under the Apache
+The Wazuh Dashboard Snap is free software, distributed under the Apache
 Software License, version 2.0.
 See
 [LICENSE](https://github.com/canonical/wazuh-dashboard-snap/blob/main/licenses/LICENSE-snap)
 for more information.